oculus42/jquery.using/README.md

 jquery.using
 ============

-Deferred Script Loader with Requirement Support, cached script and arbitrary content support through a modular loader support, load time tracking, and more.
+Deferred Script Loader with Requirement Support, cached script and arbitrary content support through a modular loader, time tracking, and more.